How to water your lawn

 - Your footprints remain longer on the grass

-If there is no rain, the lawn should be watered twice a week, with 10 to 15 millimeters each time.
-If the grass keeps getting insufficient amounts of water, the root system is forced to the surface where the water is.
-Consequently the grass becomes even more sensitive to drought.
+If there is no rain, the lawn should be watered twice a week, with 10 to 15 millimetres each time.
+If the grass keeps getting insufficient amounts of water, the root system is forced to the surface where the water is and consequently the grass becomes even more sensitive to drought.
 Use a rain gauge to check how much water has gone on your lawn.
 Also, adapt the rate of water supply to the soil type the lawn is based on, making sure that the water has time to sink in while watering is underway.

-Many lawns have spots that require more water then the rest of the lawn.
+Many lawns have spots that require more water than the rest of the lawn.
 Install a rain barrel and use the harvested water to water these spots by hand.